by Shashi Prakash, Chief Scientist, Bolster Inc.

 Cybercrime is a virus.
 Every day, internet predators attack what we hold dear.
 We believe that access to a safe internet experience should be a global human right.
 In a time when our way of life is targeted by a real virus, we must continue to be vigilant against the antics and ploys of criminals using the internet to do us harm.

 In response to this surge in criminal phishing activities, we will be working to create and launch a COVID Phishing Command Center.
-Initially, we will provide an absolute count of detected phishing sites, share a live preview of the phishing urls and we will also be sharing a blacklist of these detected URLs.
-Security professionals will have free access to this blacklist, allowing you and your colleaugues to add these urls into their SIEM/SOAR/security/email protection platform to immediately start protecting against future attacks using these false sites.
+Initially, we will provide an absolute count of detected phishing sites, share a live preview of the phishing URLs and we will also be sharing a blacklist of these detected URLs.
+Security professionals will have free access to this blacklist, allowing you and your colleagues to add these URLs into their SIEM/SOAR/security/email protection platform to immediately start protecting against future attacks using these false sites.

 To those assets we will begin to add trend numbers and trend lines and a map of the geographic distribution of the scam site hosts.

-We hope that by putting these tools in the right hands, will can prevent the criminal element from preying on remote workers, gamers and the general public at a time when our focus should be on fighting a real, rather than virtual, virus.
+We hope that by putting these anti-phishing services and tools in the right hands, we can prevent the criminal element from preying on remote workers, gamers and the general public at a time when our focus should be on fighting a real, rather than virtual, virus.